-KMO obtained a research grant from Funds for integrated promotion of social-system reform and research and development to run the observations of the geomagnetic and geoelectric fields in Tokai region in 1979 and maintained the observation until

-40 1996.
-Then, since 1996, KMO ran a 5-year JMA project to observe the geoelectric field with long-baselines in Awaji-shima island in order to investigate seisimo-geoelectric signals originated from aftershocks of the Great Hanshin-Awaji Earthquake in 1995 (Kakioka Magnetic Observatory, 2002).
+KMO obtained a research grant from Funds for integrated promotion of social-system reform and research and development to run the observations of the geomagnetic and geoelectric fields in the Tokai region in 1979 and maintained the observation until 1996.
+Then, since 1996, KMO has run a 5-year JMA project to observe the geoelectric field with long baselines in Awaji-shima island in order to investigate seismo-geoelectric signals originating from aftershocks of the Great Hanshin-Awaji Earthquake in 1995 (Kakioka Magnetic Observatory, 2002).
 After that, KMO has joined several research projects and played supporting roles.
-For instance, KMO cooperated with Earthquake Research Institute, the University of Tokyo in Ocean Hemisphere

-Network Project from 1996 to help the construction of an absolute measurement point of the geomagnetic field in Christmas Island in 1997 and to conduct the absolute measurements of the geomagnetic field at Ponape, Marcus, etc.
+For instance, KMO cooperated with the Earthquake Research Institute, the University of Tokyo in Ocean Hemisphere Network Project from 1996 to help the construction of an absolute measurement point of the geomagnetic field in Christmas Island in 1997 and to conduct the absolute measurements of the geomagnetic field at Ponape, Marcus, etc.

-Under increasing pressure to enhance public services and narrow research opportunities, research staff gradually left KMO in 1980's to 1990's, while skilled technical staff tended to stay at KMO because the skills of the geoelectromagnic observations were not used at other JMA institutes.
-Thus, the personal tradition that employed young academics and grew them to leaders, which Dr. Imamichi, the first director, introduced, finished playing a role by the end of the 20th century.
+Under increasing pressure to enhance public services and narrow research opportunities, research staff gradually left KMO in the 1980s to 1990s, while skilled technical staff tended to stay at KMO because the skills of the geoelectromagnetic observations were not used at other JMA institutes.
+Thus, the personal tradition that employed young academics and grew them to leaders, which Imamichi, the first director, introduced, finished playing a role by the end of the 20th century.

-Under such a changing circumstance, KMO kept updating their observations through 1980's to 1990's and technologies introduced in this time still work there.
-The observation system for the geomagnetic field variation was updated at KAK in 1989-92.
-The fluxgate magnetometer was introduced in 1989 for higher frequency observations and 4 optical pumping

-- 10 magnetometers were replaced with 4 Overhauser magnetometers in 1990-1992 serving as substitutes (Tsunomura et al., 1994).
-The fluxgate magnetometer was installed in an air-conditioned room at 5 m deep in order to keep the air temperature as constant as possible (Fig.29).
+Under such a changing circumstance, KMO kept updating their observations through the 1980s to 1990s, and technologies introduced in this time still work there.
+The observation system for the geomagnetic field variation was updated at KAK in 1989-1992.
+The fluxgate magnetometer was introduced in 1989 for higher-frequency observations, and four optical pumping magnetometers were replaced with four Overhauser magnetometers in 1990-1992 serving as substitutes (Tsunomura et al., 1994).
+The fluxgate magnetometer was installed in an air-conditioned room at 5 m depth in order to keep the air temperature as constant as possible (Fig. 29).
 Then, a level meter was attached in 1997 to monitor ground movements due to earthquakes and so on (Shigeno et al., 1999).
-The 1-second values of the geomagnetic field variation at KAK observed by the fluxgate magnetometer were started to be published in 1993, and then the 0.1 second values were started to be published in 1997.
-Fluxgate - 15 magnetometers were installed at KNY in 1995 and at MMB in 1996 (Owada et al., 1998).
+The 1 s values of the geomagnetic field variation at KAK observed by the fluxgate magnetometer began to be published in 1993, and then the 0.1 s values began to be published in 1997.
+Fluxgate magnetometers were installed at KNY in 1995 and at MMB in 1996 (Owada et al., 1998).
 The absolute measurement at KNY was also updated in 1995 as a new absolute hut was built and a DI-Flux magnetometer was introduced following using a DI-Flux magnetometer for the absolute measurement at MMB in 1992.